thementalgoose/android-about-this-app/README.md

 Jitpack version: [![](https://jitpack.io/v/thementalgoose/android-about-this-app.svg)](https://jitpack.io/#thementalgoose/android-about-this-app)
 </details>

 Version 6.x is a built in Jetpack Compose with a different API, so updating will cause breaking changes.

+- Use the AboutThisAppConfiguration
 Stay on [5.3.2](https://github.com/thementalgoose/android-about-this-app/tree/5.3.2) to continue using the old version

 ## Usage